Rwanda Climate

 This month in numbers

-Rwanda experienced its 5th warmest April on record in 2026, with an average temperature of 19.93°C, marking an anomaly of +1.5°C compared to the 1961–1990 baseline.
-The period of February–April 2026 was the 2nd warmest on record, with an average temperature of 20.61°C, a significant +2°C above the baseline.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.
+Rwanda experienced its 5th warmest April on record in 2026, with an average temperature of 19.93°C, a significant 1.5°C above the 1961–1990 baseline.
+The period of February to April 2026 was the 2nd warmest on record, with an average temperature of 20.61°C, a striking 2°C above the baseline.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with the February-April period also ranking as the 2nd warmest globally.

 What changed